SB 707: California’s Textile EPR Law Explained

 Textiles of different materials which will be in scope of SB 707

-Textile waste is a huge problem for a few reasons.
-Textile waste, coming largely from discarded apparel, has increased by 400% globally in the last 20 years.
+Textile waste is a large and challenging problem for a number reasons.
+Textile waste,Ā coming primarily from discarded apparel, has increased byĀ 400% globally in the last 20 years.
 The production of new apparel requires intense resource use from raw materials including fossil fuels, water, land, and chemicals.
-Fast fashion, or inexpensive clothing driven by rapidly changing trends produced in large volumes, is a major contributor to the textile waste problem.
-The infrastructure for collecting, processing, reselling, repairing, and recycling textiles is massively lacking in the United States in particular.
-According to the EPA, only about 15% of textiles were recycled in 2018.
+Fast fashion, or inexpensive clothing driven by rapidly changing trends produced in large volumes, is aĀ major contributor to the textile waste problem.

-Challenges of Recycling Textiles
+Challenges of recycling textiles

 There are numerous challenges preventing optimum management of textiles at end of life.
 Namely: